-Growth is hard, and the landscape is littered with the graves of failed attempts.
+Growth is difficult, and the landscape is littered with failed attempts.
 There are many growth opportunities a company can pursue, with some being more successful than others.
 All of them need to be carefully evaluated before a strategy is created and pursued.
 A critical component of that evaluation is determining the attractiveness of a market.

 Why do companies need to assess a market as part of evaluating a growth opportunity?
 The main problems we take up for clients that come to us with a market assessment need are: